-You can reduce the carbs by using less onions.
-Although this recipe is considered sugar free, onions will release some sugar while sauteing them.
-Reducing the onions to only one will still give you that onion flavour and be enjoyable.
-You may also want to omit the keto bread to limit the amount of carbs.
+You can reduce the carbs by using fewer onions.
+Although this recipe is considered sugar-free, onions will release some sugar while sauteing them.
+Reducing the onions to only one will still give you that onion flavor and be enjoyable.
+You may also want to omit the keto bread to limit the number of carbs.

 I used a very dry low carb red wine for this soup.